Northern State (Sudan): RSF drone attacks

 Beginning in late 2024 and continuing into 2025, Northern State was affected by a series of RSF drone attacks that included strikes on the Merowe Dam and nearby military positions.
 Several attacks targeted the dam's power station and caused widespread electricity outages in Northern State and in other parts of Sudan.
 Additional strikes were reported against the headquarters of the 19th Infantry Division and Merowe Airport.
 The Sudanese military stated that some drones were intercepted, although others caused structural and infrastructural damage.
+In October 2025, drone attacks hit Al Dabbah in Northern State, killing five people and injuring others at the College of Engineering complex.
+The attacks were part of a wider wave of strikes that day which killed seven people across Sudan.

-Displacement from El Fasher
+Displacement from Darfur and Kordofan

-After the fall of El Fasher to the RSF on 26 October 2025, a large influx of displaced civilians was recorded in Northern State.
-Humanitarian agencies reported that about 32,000 people from El Fasher arrived in the city of Al Dabbah, where the Sudanese Red Crescent established reception sites.
+The influx of displaced people into Northern State began shortly after the outbreak of conflict in April 2023, but it intensified sharply after the Rapid Support Forces seized El Fasher in North Darfur and Bara in West Kordofan in October 2025.
+That wave of displacement led to the establishment of Al Affad camp in Al Dabbah in November.
+By 16 January 2026, the number of people displaced from Darfur and Kordofan into Northern State had risen to about 210,000.